Article reviewed by Dr. Holly J. Vaught, OD

 Fully magnified reading glasses have the magnification of your choice throughout the entire lens.
 This lens type works best for those who only want to wear readers when necessary.

-Computer readers are the best option for those who will be using a computer or other digital device for an extended period of time.
+Computer readers are the best option for those using a computer or other digital device for a long time.
 Available in fully magnified, multifocal, or unmagnified lenses, special lens coatings, and tints help reduce eye strain.

 Headed outside?
-Our reading sunglasses are available with bifocal or fully magnified lenses, and will help you see clearly while protecting your eyes from the sun's UVA/UVB rays.
+Our reading sunglasses are available with bifocal style or fully magnified lenses and will help you see clearly while protecting your eyes from the sun’s UVA-UVB rays.

 What’s My Reading Glasses Style?